 Workers can file lawsuits against:

-- Building owners: Who failed to identify and manage asbestos before authorizing renovation work
+- Building owners: Who failed to identify and manage ACM before authorizing renovation work

-- General contractors: Who failed to conduct pre-work asbestos surveys
+- General contractors: Who failed to conduct pre-work surveys

-- Employers: Who failed to protect workers from known asbestos hazards
+- Employers: Who failed to protect workers from known hazards

-- Property managers: Who knew about asbestos and failed to disclose it
+- Property managers: Who knew about the hazard and failed to disclose it

 Asbestos Trust Fund Claims

-Even when exposure occurs during modern renovation work, the original manufacturers of asbestos-containing products may be liable through their bankruptcy trust funds.
-With over 60 active trusts holding $30 billion, workers can file claims against the companies that manufactured the asbestos products they encountered [15].
+Even when exposure occurs during modern renovation work, the original manufacturers of products containing the mineral may be liable through their bankruptcy trust funds.
+With over 60 active trusts holding $30 billion, workers can file claims against the companies that manufactured the products [17] they encountered [15].

 Workers' Compensation

-Workers who develop asbestos-related diseases from occupational exposure can file workers' compensation claims in most states.
+Workers who develop occupational diseases from exposure can file workers' compensation claims in most states.
 However, workers' compensation typically provides lower benefits than personal injury lawsuits, and it does not prevent workers from also pursuing trust fund claims.

-Why Does Legacy Asbestos Exposure Still Cause 3,000 Mesothelioma Cases Per Year?
+Why Does Legacy Asbestos Exposure Still Cause Thousands of Mesothelioma Cases Per Year?

-Despite decades of regulation and declining industrial asbestos use, mesothelioma diagnoses have remained relatively stable at approximately 3,000 cases per year [6].
+Despite decades of regulation and declining industrial use of the mineral, CDC data show that mesothelioma diagnoses have remained relatively stable, with 2,669 cases reported in 2022 [6].
 Several factors explain this ongoing toll:

 The 20-50 Year Latency Period